prasoonanand/antaeus/README.md

             4. As pleo, I should be able to raise manual billings, if for some user the payment failed and manual intervention is required.
             5. As pleo, I should be able to charge customers from the start of subscription to start of next month.
 (Out of scope)
             6. As pleo, I should be able to change invoice state manually with reasons.(Out of scope)
-            7. As pleo, I should be able to run the scheduling job manually as well.
+            7. As pleo, I should be able to run the PENDING payment job manually as well.
+(DONE)

         Not considing the points which were out of scope in problem statement.